stardazed/stardazed/README.md

   - TGA file support for Chrome and Firefox (Safari has a built-in loader)

 ### Renderer
-- Metallic-setup PBR material support with RMA, normal and albedo map support
+- Metallic-setup PBR materials with RMA, normal and albedo map support
 - Forward shader with multiple fragment lights and shadowmap-based shadows
 - Hardware vertex skinning for skinned models
 - Optimized generation of shaders for models with different features